JacobHeater/dev-utilities/README.md

 See the `.shellrc` file, and you can add the functions as part of your existing shell configuration.

+## Building

+Run `npm run build` to output the `.shellrc` file to the `bin/shell` directory.
+This will produce a fully functional shell config file that you can use to call `source` on.

 ## Contributing

 Please submit pull requests for review to add your utilities